cnyilas/term-project-fronttable/README.md

   - Rem - Spots remaining in the course
   - StartDay - Date and time of first class
   - End - Date and time of the last class
+  ---
+  ## 2) DataFrame Creation using Python

+  - We created 3 dataframes Courses, Course_meeting, and CourseCatalog

+  - We decided to combine all csv files into one database to simplify data management

+  - Since there were duplicate information, we decided to only use CourseCatalog data from 2017 to 2018

+ ---
+  ## 3) Load Dataframe into SQL Tables

+  - Loaded DataSet from Python to SQL

+  - Ran integrity checks on created tables

+  ---

+  ## 4) Created Datawarehouse with 5 Dimentional Tables and a Fact Table

+  ### Tables Created

+   -- LOCATION1

+   -- INSTRUCTOR1

+   -- PROGRAM1

+   -- COURSE1

+   -- COURSE_MEETING1

+   -- Fact table: COURSE_FACTS

+   ---

+  ## 5) Integrity Checks on Database

+   - Counted rows in dimention tables

+   ---

+ ## 6) Queries Answered from our Database

+  - What is the biggest class enrollment of all available semesters?

+  - What are all the World Diversity courses of all available semesters?

+  - What is the average class size for Business Analytic courses?

+  - What classroom had the most classes held?

+ ---

+ ## 7) Vacuumed Data